 - 4 characters for search indexes in MyISAM

-Some words like stop words that are exactly mutual as we can say – as, the or it, displays in almost each document are neglected during search operation.
+Some words, like stop words that are exactly mutual as we can say – as, the, or it, displays in almost every document and are neglected during the search operation.

-Based on the text collection, the function MATCH() finds a string and results a valid value for every row of the table.
-This shows similarity between the searching string provided in the function AGAINST() as an argument and the text, which denotes set of columns in the table displayed as MATCH() list.
+Based on the text collection, the function MATCH() finds a string, resulting in a valid value for every table row.
+This shows the similarity between the search string provided in the function AGAINST() as an argument and the text, which denotes the columns in the table displayed as a MATCH() list.

 SELECT * FROM TableName WHERE MATCH(ColumnName1, ColumnName2) AGAINST ('Searching_Terms' IN NATURAL LANGUAGE MODE);

 To demonstrate, let us create a table and insert some records into it using queries:

 CREATE TABLE Training(TID INT UNSIGNED PRIMARY KEY AUTO_INCREMENT NOT NULL, Label VARCHAR(255), Information TEXT, FULLTEXT (Label, Information)) ENGINE=InnoDB;

 INSERT INTO Training (Label, Information) VALUES ('MySQL JOINS', 'MySQL JOINS are the clauses that are applied on our database tables to combine two or more tables to provide the result set.'), ('Databases', 'Databases are the storage area where we save our data records in the form of rows and columns in a MySQL table created.'), ('Data types', 'Data types are defined as an important factor to determine the type of data values inserted into table columns in MySQL Database.
 It includes character, integers, float, Boolean, etc.');

 View the table: